daithimarkham/Pands-Problem-Set/README.md

 if ans> 10:
   print("Unfortunately this is not a positive integer")

-We calculated the the sum by entering the following formula:
+I calculated the the sum by entering the following formula:

   while i <= start: